a-karma/Bogor_Workshop/DAY_1/Session2.md

 Unfortunately, the fields are not well defined because each word is separated by a space. let's try to fix these formatting issues.

 First of all we need to separate the last two fields (affiliation and status) from the instructors' names.
-We can do this in `awk` and make use of variable `NF` which is set to the total number of fields in the input record:
+We can do this in `awk` and make use of variable `NF` (number of fields variable) which is set to the total number of fields in the input record:
 ```sh
 awk '{print $(NF-1),"\t",$NF}' ./Day_1/instructors_list.txt
 ```